sagemath/sagewiki_to_gh-2022-10-10/days26/schedule.md

 ||<rowstyle="background-color: #FFFFEE; text-align: center;"> 12:00-        ||'''Lunch/coding sprints until everyone is gone'''||

 Microsoft bus Schedule = http://www.soundtransit.org/Riding-Sound-Transit/Schedules-and-Facilities/ST-Express-Bus/542-Weekday.xml
+(cost of this Bus ticket will be Reimbursed)

+WARNING: The last bus in the morning leaves at 10:06 and the next 542 is at 2.
+So if you happen to miss the 542 in the morning, you will need to take 540 and then transfer to 545.
+So please try to not miss the bus in the morning.
 BAG = Bagley Hall , http://www.washington.edu/home/maps/?BAG

 CDH =Condon Hall , http://www.washington.edu/home/maps/?CDH